Azure Compute VM Command Executed

 Install detection rules in Elastic Security

-Detect Azure Command Execution on Virtual Machine in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect Azure Compute VM Command Executed in the Elastic Security detection engine by installing this rule into your Elastic Stack.